 Humidification: An EX-LIBRIS humidification chamber is used to create a humid environment for rolled or curled materials, allowing them to be safely flattened and dried.

-Encapsulation: Using rolls of .003 inch polyester film with double-sided tape and a Kutrimmer 1080 cutter, the archives can create sleeves to hold any flat material from small photographs to blueprints, maps, and newspapers, allowing them to be used safely without tearing or other damage.
+Encapsulation: Using rolls of .003 inch polyester film with double-sided tape and a Kutrimmer 1080 cutter, the archives can create sleeves.
+These can hold any flat material from small photographs to blueprints, maps, and newspapers, allowing them to be used safely without tearing or other damage.

-Phase boxes and pamphlet bindings: We also use the Kutrimmer and a corner rounder with sheets of acid-buffered corrugated cardboard and velcro coins to fashion bespoke boxes for books with fragile bindings or loose pages.
-We can also create a hard binding for pamphlets and other thin items we want to add to the Rare Book Library.
+Phase boxes and pamphlet bindings: The Kutrimmer and a corner rounder with sheets of acid-buffered corrugated cardboard and velcro coins are used to fashion bespoke boxes for books with fragile bindings or loose pages.